Lucanians

-The Lucanians (Lucani) were an Italic tribe living in Lucania, in what is now southern Italy, who spoke an Oscan language, a member of the Italic languages.
-Today, the inhabitants of the Basilicata region are still called Lucani, and so their dialect.
+The Lucanians (Lucani) were an Italic tribe living in Lucania, in what is now southern Italy, who spoke the Oscan language, a member of the Italic languages.
+Today, the inhabitants of the Basilicata region are still called Lucani, and so is their dialect.

 Language and writing

-The Lucani spoke a variety of the Umbrian-Oscan language, like their neighbours, the Samnites, who had absorbed the Osci in the 5th century BC.
-The few Oscan inscriptions and coins in the area that survive from the 4th or 3rd century BC use the Greek alphabet.
+The Lucani spoke the Oscan language.
+There are a few inscriptions and coins in the area that survive from the 4th or 3rd century BC; they use the Greek alphabet.

 History

 Around the middle of the 5th century BC, the Lucani moved south into Oenotria, driving the indigenous tribes, known to the Greeks as Oenotrians, Chones, and Lauternoi, into the mountainous interior.

-The Lucanians were engaged in hostilities with the Greek colony of Taras/Tarentum, and with Alexander, king of Epirus, who was called in by the Tarentine people to their assistance, in 334 BC, thus providing a precedent for Epirote interference in the affairs of Magna Graecia.
+The Lucanians were engaged in hostilities with the Greek colony of Taras/Tarentum and with Alexander, king of Epirus who was called in by the Tarentine people to their assistance in 334 BC.
 In 331, treacherous Lucanian exiles killed Alexander of Epirus.

-In 298, Livy records, they made alliance with Rome, and Roman influence was extended by the colonies of Venusia (291), Paestum (Greek Posidonia, refounded in 273), and above all Roman Tarentum (refounded in 272).
+In 298 they made alliance with Rome, and Roman influence was extended by the colonies of Venusia (291), Paestum (Greek Posidonia, refounded in 273), and above all Roman Tarentum (refounded in 272).
 Subsequently, however, the Lucanians suffered by choosing the losing side in the various wars on the peninsula in which Rome took part.
-They were sometimes in alliance with Rome, but more frequently engaged in hostilities, during the Samnite wars.
+During the Samnite Wars they were sometimes in alliance with Rome but more frequently engaged in hostilities.

+The Lucanians and Bruttians laid siege to Thurii in 282 BC and a Roman army sent to its relief under Gaius Fabricius Luscinus defeated them.